Is Booker Prize given every year?

 Q: What is the Booker Prize?

-A: The Booker Prize, now officially known as the Booker Prize for Fiction, is an esteemed literary award presented annually to an author who has written an exceptional work of fiction in the English language.
+A: The Booker Prize, now officially known as the Booker Prize for Fiction, is an esteemed literary award presented annually to recognize exceptional works of fiction written in English.

 Q: How is the winner selected?

-A: The winner of the Booker Prize is selected a panel of judges who carefully evaluate the shortlisted novels based on their literary quality, originality, and overall impact.
+A: The winner is chosen a panel of judges who carefully evaluate the shortlisted novels based on their literary quality, originality, and overall impact.

-A: Yes, there are certain eligibility criteria for the Booker Prize.
-The novel must be written in English and published in the United Kingdom or Ireland during the specified time period.
+A: Yes, there are certain eligibility criteria.
+The prize is open to authors from the United Kingdom, Ireland, and the Commonwealth countries.
+However, in 2014, the rules were expanded to include any novel written in English and published in the United Kingdom.

 Conclusion